-An ideal is maximal if it is maximal among proper ideals.
+An ideal is a maximal ideal if it is maximal among proper ideals.
 A maximal ideal in a rig (including in a distributive lattice, but not in every lattice) is necessarily prime; a prime ideal in a Boolean algebra is necessarily maximal.

 An ideal is principal if it is generated by a singleton.
 This means there exists an element such that is a multiple of (in a rig) or (in an ordered set) whenever ; we say that is generated by .
 Every element generates a unique principal ideal, the set of all left/right/two-sided multiples of (, , or if we are talking about left/right/two-sided ideals in a rig) or the downset of (in an an order).
 In the noncommutative case, ‘multiple’ should be interpreted in a left/right sense to match that of ‘ideal’.